tayruxin/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list companies
+1. User requests to list companies.
-2. AddressBook shows a list of companies
+2. AddressBook shows a list of companies.
-3. User requests to view a specific company in the list
+3. User requests to view a specific company in the list.
-4. AddressBook shows the full information of the company
+4. AddressBook shows the full information of the company in the company detail panel.

     Use case ends.